venicegeo/bf-docs/readme.md

 ~~~

 #### Web Interface
 The individual query mode also has a web-based form.
-Enter coordinates in decimal degrees, and provide the data and time in the format YYY-mm-DD-HH-M in UST.
+Enter coordinates in decimal degrees, and provide the date and time in the format YYY-mm-DD-HH-M in UST.
 Select “Calculate” and the results will be returned in the browser as a json file.

 ![Alt](images/image04.png)